git-Omkar2611/Idfy-Assignment/Readme-Understanding-The-Problem.md

 Question Level Stats:

-Most time-consuming: Aggregate time_taken_for_question_seconds from Fact_QuestionAnswer grouped by question_key (joined with Dim_Question for text).
+Most time-consuming: Aggregate time_taken_for_question_seconds from Fact_QuestionAnswer grouped by question_id (joined with Dim_Question for text).

-Mostly answered correctly/wrongly: Aggregate is_correct from Fact_QuestionAnswer grouped by question_key.
+Mostly answered correctly/wrongly: Aggregate is_correct from Fact_QuestionAnswer grouped by question_id.

-Mostly revisited: Aggregate is_revisited from Fact_QuestionAnswer grouped by question_key.
+Mostly revisited: Aggregate is_revisited from Fact_QuestionAnswer grouped by question_id.

 4.1.
 Refresh Frequency
 Bronze Layer: Real-time (as data arrives from Kafka).